Fighting the Islamic State | Pictures | Reuters

 The shoes of men who were recently dug up from a mass grave are seen outside the town of Sulaiman Pek in northmore

-Militia fighters and civilians cover their faces as they stand near bodies recently dug up from a mass grave omore
+A Shi'ite fighter from the Saraya al-Salam militia examines bodies recently dug up from a mass grave outside tmore

 A Kurdish peshmerga fighter fires an RPG at an advancing Islamic State vehicle during front line clashes at Bumore